 Constitutional or legislative human rights must be enforceable in order to be meaningful and there must be an effective remedy where rights are infringed or about to be infringed.
-For this reason, human rights law, in addition to substantive human rights, generally makes provisions empowering citizens to have recourse to the courts.1 Accordingly, the ability of citizens and NGOs to enforce their constitutional environmental rights plays a significant role in whether these rights have practical effect.
-While the government has primary responsibility for implementing and enforcing laws, in some cases the government is unable or unwilling to act on its own and access to justice assumes importance in ensuring that guaranteed rights are fulfilled.
+For this reason, human rights law, in addition to substantive human rights, generally makes provisions empowering citizens to have recourse to the courts.1 Accordingly, the ability of citizens and NGOs to enforce their constitutional environmental rights plays a

-1For example, in Maya Indigenous Communities of the Toledo District vs. Belize, Case 12.053, Report No 40/04 of 12 October 2004, the Inter-American Commission on Human Rights held that by failing to provide for effective
+1For example, in Mava Indigenous Communities of the Toledo District vs. Belize, Case 12.053, Report No 40/04 of 12 October 2004, the Inter-American Commission on Human Rights held that by failing to provide for effective consultation and the informed consent of the Maya people when granting logging and oil concessions with resulting environmental damage, Belize had violated the right to property of the Maya people.